JVKran/Taguino/README.md

 The weapon can select the weapontype and firemode, or to display the scoreboard.
 Furthermore, also the health, amount of bullets and magazines and remaining time is printed on the display.

+A brief showcase of the functioning of the weapon can be seen [here](https://youtu.be/YKAxMUS9iD8 "Lasergame Showcase").
+The entire program is built upon [HWLIB](https://github.com/wovo/hwlib), [BMPTK](https://github.com/wovo/bmptk) and [RTOS](https://github.com/wovo/rtos).

+The RTOS (Realtime Operating System) consists of tasks with priorities and concurrency mechanisms; pools, channels, flags, timers and clocks.
+All tasks are asynchronic; the used system uses cooperative multitasking.

 ### Gameleader
 The gameleader is built with the following components:
 - Keypad